-In my personal practice and during my lessons I try to work towards a balance between strength and relaxation, between action and introspection.
+In my lessons I aim towards a balance between strength and relaxation, between action and introspection.

 I do not take